 Unlike in skills such as vaults or jumps, I find that many people struggle to find incremental progressions and methodical frameworks to work through on their journey to better climb-ups.
 Use this single drill, with proper scaling up and down, to effectively challenge athletes of all levels:

-In addition to being a fantastic full body exercise, the running climb-up is one of the best climb-up progressions for beginners.
-The extra momentum gained from the running approach makes the running climb-up easier than a regular climb-up from a cat hang position.
-Even though it is easier this way, a running climb-up still builds the same strength and technique needed to do a good regular climb-up.
+In addition to being a fantastic full body exercise, the running climb-up (RCU) is one of the best climb-up progressions for beginners.
+The extra momentum gained from the running approach makes the RCU easier than a regular climb-up from a cat hang position.
+Even though it is easier this way, a RCU still builds the same strength and technique needed to do a good regular climb-up.
 Pay close attention to your footwork during this drill because it is an excellent opportunity to get a feel for the alternating footwork pattern that also applies to the cat hang climb-up.
 Additionally, the symmetrical climb-down is a fantastic way to build better climb up strength.

-THE STATIC THREE (FOR UNTRAINED & TRAINED BEGINNERS)
+THE STATIC 3 (FOR UNTRAINED & TRAINED BEGINNERS)

 Most climb-ups include variations of three key positions: the cat hang, wall support, and full squat.
 By specifically practicing these static holds, you can prepare your joints and body to be safe, strong, and mobile enough to train climb-ups: